Understanding auto insurance coverage can prove to be very complicated for the average Joe.

 Note: If someone else causes an accident that damages your car, their liability insurance would pay to repair or replace it.

 So take the time to break it all down to ensure you fully understand the coverage afforded.

-However, there may still be benefits to paying for additional coverage types to your policy to ensure you’re properly covered.
+However, there may still be benefits to paying for additional coverage types on your policy to ensure you’re properly covered.